Digital Design Tool For Climate Resilient Buildings

 Abstract

-For flood assessment, flood loads based on the FEMA coastal construction handbook are used to simulate flooding damages and evaluate the impact on structures.
+For flood assessment, flood loads based on the FEMA Coastal Construction Handbook are used to simulate flooding damage and evaluate the impact on structures.
 Hand calculations are used to calculate the deflection.
 Damage evaluation involves calculations from reference cases and utilizes databases such as Hazus, the REDi rating system, and FEMA to determine recovery and repair times.
-The script for the assessment tool incorporates these calculations, formulas, and numbers.
-Eventually resulting in a graph based on the dimension of the column and the material, the deflection, damage, recovery time and repair time is returned.
-The current flood assessment is limited to deflection in terms of structural assessment, but it can easily be expanded to contain stress calculations or other likewise formulas.
+The script for the assessment tool incorporates these calculations, formulas, and numbers, eventually resulting in a graph based on the dimension of the column and the material; the deflection, damage, recovery time, and repair time are returned.
+The current flood assessment is limited to deflection in terms of structural assessment, but it can easily be expanded to contain stress calculations or other similar formulas.

 Both flood assessment and temperature effect approaches are translated into a Python script using packages like open-meteo for climate data, klimaateffectatlas for flood depths, and ifcopenshell for data extraction from IFC models.